ymerejsasnak/terrarium/README.md

 -fix clear and edit functions so outer wall cannot be removed (errors possible if it's not there)<br>

--allow speed selector<br>
+-work on speed selector<br>

--adjust editing so it can use mousedown to 'paint' cells in rather than one at a time<br>
+-adjust editing so it can use mousedown to 'paint' cells in rather than one at a time (and use preventdefault to not select page elements)<br>

 -world randomizer with various options<br>